This journal documents my thru-hike of The Colorado Trail in August of 2010. It has 40,000 words and over 1,500 photos.

 It’s irresponsible to recommend that anyone should travel in the backcountry without a map, but I’d dare to say that the The Colorado Trail Databook coupled with Mags’ guide is all that anyone should really need.
 The Data Book is indispensable.
 I kept it in my pocket for easy access on my entire hike, and referenced it very frequently.

-My apologies to the CTF, but I don’t particularly care for their official map booklet.
+My apologies to the CTF, but I don’t care for their official map booklet.
 I purchased this before my trip, and it stayed at home.
-Though it has great detail with a thorough tagging of GPS waypoints, this set of maps shows only the main trail corridor and little outside of it.
-There’s some amazing things to be seen on the side trails off the CT, and this booklet leaves you blind to them.
-I’d recommend this booklet only for a GPS user, or a “pure” hiker that plans to walk every step of the official CT without exploring the nearby peaks.
+Though it has great detail with a thorough tagging of GPS waypoints, this set of maps shows only the main trail corridor and little else.

-If I were to do the CT again I would bring only the data book, complemented by only a few of the National Geographic Trails Illustrated Maps that correspond to areas that I hope to explore off the main trail.
-Before my hike I didn’t know which sections those would be, so I’m going to try to help you with that below.
+If I were to do the CT again I would bring only the data book, complemented by a few of the National Geographic Trails Illustrated Maps that correspond to areas where I plan to explore off the main trail.

 Segment 10 – Mount Massive, 14,421 – TI map #127